 “By the end of three months, I will have researched and implemented new technologies that improve my workflow management.
 This goal will allow me to be more efficient and productive in managing my team’s projects and tasks.”

-Specific: Research and implement technologies to improve your workflow management.
+S: Research and implement technologies to improve your workflow management.

-Measurable: You could monitor the time it takes to manage projects and tasks.
+M: You could monitor the time it takes to manage projects and tasks.

-Attainable: This is a manageable goal that can be accomplished within the allotted time.
+A: This is a manageable goal that can be accomplished within the allotted time.

-Relevant: Properly managing your workflow directly impacts the success of your team.
+R: Properly managing your workflow directly impacts the success of your team.

 13. Improve Communication With Stakeholders

-“I will create clear processes for communication between stakeholders and our QA team in 8 months.
+“I’ll create clear processes for communication between stakeholders and our QA team in 8 months.
 This includes setting up regular check-ins, establishing a feedback loop, and creating a unified communication platform to ensure everyone has the most up-to-date information.”

-Specific: Creating processes, setting up check-ins, establishing a feedback loop, and creating a communication platform are all clearly defined.
+S: Creating processes, setting up check-ins, establishing a feedback loop, and creating a communication platform are all clearly defined.

-Measurable: Can be measured by following the previously listed action items.
+M: This can be measured by following the previously listed action items.

-Attainable: This can be done in 8 months with the right tools and resources.
+A: This can be done in 8 months with the right tools and resources.

-Relevant: Improving communication between stakeholders and QA teams will lead to better results.
+R: Improving communication between stakeholders and QA teams will lead to better results.

-Time-based: The goal should be accomplished after 8 months.
+T: The goal should be accomplished after 8 months.

 14. Mentor Junior QA Team Members

 “I want to support the growth of junior members on my team by mentoring them for one year.
-I will set aside at least 30 minutes weekly for one-on-one mentoring sessions and check in with them regularly to ensure they’re moving along their personal QA career paths.”
+I will set aside at least 30 minutes weekly for one-on-one mentoring sessions and check in regularly to ensure they’re moving along their personal QA career paths.”

-Specific: This goal details precisely what you plan to do and how.
+S: This goal details precisely what you plan to do and how.

-Measurable: You could count the number of mentoring sessions each week.
+M: You could count the number of mentoring sessions each week.

-Attainable: This is feasible if you set aside time and resources to mentor your junior members.
+A: This is feasible if you set aside time and resources to mentor your junior members.

-Relevant: This goal is pertinent to the team’s success because it helps them grow together and stay on course.
+R: This goal is pertinent to the team’s success because it helps them grow together and stay on course.

-Time-based: One year is the time frame for meeting this goal.
+T: One year is the time frame for meeting this goal.